 My name is Aaron Ramsey, and I am a composer from Las Vegas, Nevada (not the Welsh soccer player).
 I have received my bachelor’s and master’s degree in Scoring for Film, Television and Video Games from Berklee College of Music in Boston and Valencia, Spain.

 Growing up in a musical family that spanned several decades of music, my dad, Alfred Ramsey, played trumpet in the Harry James big band and later was the bandleader for the Caesar’s Palace Orchestra during the heyday of performers such as Frank Sinatra, Tony Bennett and Sammy Davis Jr. My mom, Rebecca Ramsey, played violin in that band and now continues to play many shows in Las Vegas as concertmaster.
-At present, she is a member of the Las Vegas Philharmonic and plays in the new show Showstoppers at the Wynn.
+At present, she is a member of the Las Vegas Philharmonic and plays with Celine Dion in her show at Caesar’s Palace.

-After high school I attended the Berklee College of Music, majoring in Film Scoring with a minor in Video Game Scoring, where I was awarded a drum set scholarship.
+After high school I attended Berklee College of Music, majoring in Film Scoring with a minor in Video Game Scoring, where I was awarded a drum set scholarship.
 I also maintained an academic standing on the Dean’s List for the entire four years.
-One of the highlights for me at Berklee was collaborating with video game design students from USC, scoring two independent games: On the Grid and Echo.
-Another honor was winning the Berklee New Music Festival competition with my pieces “Secret Cycle” and “Kaliedescape”, playing piano at the Berklee Performance Center with my group, the Aaron Ramsey Collective.
+One of the highlights for me at Berklee was winning the Berklee New Music Festival competition with my pieces “Secret Cycle” and “Kaliedescape”, playing piano at the Berklee Performance Center with my group, the Aaron Ramsey Collective.
+Another great experience was collaborating with video game design students from USC, scoring two independent games: On the Grid and Echo.

 My passion for scoring music to visuals was sparked at a young age when I first heard the music to the Final Fantasy games by Nobuo Uematsu as well as other video game scores from primarily Japanese composers like Koichi Sugiyama, Masashi Hamauzu, Motoi Sakuraba and Yasunori Mitsuda.
 I still love that music!
 I also love the challenge of interpreting the visual elements of any kind of film in a way that expresses human emotions on a deep, mysterious level.
 Some of my favorite film composers are Joe Hisaishi (Spirited Away), Thomas Newman (The Shawshank Redemption), and Clint Mansell (The Fountain) because of the deeply emotional content of their music that reaches out to the audience and really connects them to what is happening on screen.

 One of my professional goals has been to receive credit as a main composer on a film, TV show or video game.
 I dreamt of seeing my name on the big screen at a movie premiere.
-I have accomplished that goal in part with the short film Chocolate Hair when it was screened at the City of Arts and Sciences in Valencia, Spain with my original music that I recorded with a professional orchestra at the famous Air Lyndhurst studio in London.
+I have accomplished that goal in part with the short film Chocolate Hair when it was screened at the City of Arts and Sciences in Valencia, Spain with my original music recorded at Air Lyndhurst studios in London.
 After that, I won a competition to score the short film Copetín by Argentinian director Ernesto Kullock.
 Hopefully I’ll see my name up there again!

 Last, but not least, one of my goals is when someone Googles my name, I want to be the first on the list before Aaron Ramsey the Welsh soccer player.